skagur-k/nix-config/README.md

 # Nix Configuration for macOS and Linux (WSL2)

 A comprehensive NixOS configuration for macOS using nix-darwin and Linux using home-manager.
-This configuration provides a declarative, reproducible setup for both platforms with modern development tools, terminal customization, and system management.
+This configuration provides a declarative, reproducible setup for both platforms with modern development tools, terminal customization, secrets management, and system automation.

-> **Note**: This configuration is personalized for my setup.
-You'll need to modify user information and preferences before installation.
+> **Note**: This configuration is personalized for my setup (user: skagur).
+You'll need to modify user information, host configurations, and preferences before installation.

 ## 📖 Table of Contents